avicsl/Creative-Portfolio/README.md

 # Creative Portfolio

-Welcome to my personal portfolio website!
-This project showcases my skills, background, and creative work using a stylish glassmorphism-inspired design.
+This is my personal portfolio website!.
+This project showcases my skills, background, and creative work using a stylish glassmorphism-inspired design while also studying **HTML**, **CSS**, **JavaScript**.

 ---